 Australia is perfect for adventures, because you can have an endless road trip here.
 One of the most popular road trips in Australia is the Great Ocean Road.
 The picture above shows the Twelve Apostles, which is also on the Great Ocean Road.
 It truly is a beautiful road trip, but because it’s shows some of the most scenic coastlines, it’s also one of the most touristic road trips.

+Not a big fan of touristic spots?
 Luckily, most road trip routes in Australia are actually quite peaceful.
-Australia is a big country, so sometimes you won’t even see anyone.
+Australia is a big country, so often you have the road for yourself!

 9. You can drive a 4×4 on the beach at Fraser Island!